 Since inception, the Company has incurred substantial operating losses, principally from expenses associated with the Company's research and development programs, clinical trials conducted in connection with the Company's product candidates, and applications and submissions to the U.S. Food and Drug Administration.
 The Company has not generated significant revenue and have incurred significant net losses in each year since our inception.
-As of June 30, 2019, the Company has incurred approximately \$282 million of cumulative net losses and we had approximately \$21.8 million in cash, investment securities and interest receivable.
+As of March 31, 2020, the Company has incurred approximately \$296 million of cumulative net losses and we had approximately \$17.5 million in cash, investment securities, interest receivable and receivables from the sale of our State of New Jersey net operating losses.
 We have substantial future capital requirements to continue our research and development activities and advance our product candidates through various development stages.
 The Company believes these expenditures are essential for the commercialization of its technologies.

 The Company expects its operating losses to continue for the foreseeable future as it continues its product development efforts, and when it undertakes marketing and sales activities.
 The Company's ability to achieve profitability is dependent upon its ability to obtain governmental approvals, manufacture, and market and sell its new product candidates.
 There can be no assurance that the Company will be able to commercialize its technology successfully or that profitability will ever be achieved.
 The operating results of the Company have fluctuated significantly in the past.
-We have substantial future capital requirements associated with our continued research and development activities and to advance our product candidates through various stages of development.
-The Company believes these expenditures are essential for the commercialization of its technologies.